SydneyBioX/clustSIGNAL/README.md

 -   **threads** - number of cpus to use for parallel runs.
 Default value is 1.

 -   **outputs** - choice of output types.
-Default value is 'c' for data frame of cell IDs and cluster numbers.
-Other possible value is "a" for a list of dataframe of clusters plus final SpatialExperiment object.
+Default value is 'c' for a list containing data frame of cell IDs and cluster numbers.
+Other possible value are "n" for a list of for dataframe of clusters plus neighbourhood matrix, "s" for a list of dataframe of clusters plus final SpatialExperiment object, and "a" for a list of 3 outputs - cluster dataframe, neighbourhood matrix, and spe object.

 -   **clustParams** - parameter options for TwoStepParam clustering methods in the bluster package.
 The clustering parameters are in the order - centers (centers) for clustering with KmeansParam, centers (centers) for sub-clustering clusters with KmeansParam, maximum iterations (iter.max) for clustering with KmeansParam, k values (k) for clustering with NNGraphParam, and community detection method (cluster.fun) to use with NNGraphParam.

-## Running clustSIGNAL
+## Running ClustSIGNAL

-Before running clustSIGNAL, it is important to ensure that the SpatialExperiment object input has spatial coordinates stored in the spatialCoords matrix.
+Before running ClustSIGNAL, it is important to ensure that the SpatialExperiment object input has spatial coordinates stored in the spatialCoords matrix.
 Otherwise, the method will throw an error asking the user to provide spatial coordinates.

 ``` r
 # load required packages